TheTechOddBug/Agentic-AI-The-Hard-Way/README.md

 # Agentic AI The Hard Way

-This tutorial contains three full, real-world scenarios for Agentic AI.
+This tutorial contains four full, real-world scenarios for Agentic AI.
 As the industry moves from more of a GenAI mindset to an autonomous/Agentic AI way of thinking, having a few key scenarios that engineers can use to not only learn about Agentic AI, but get ideas on what they can implement with be the new need.

 **PLEASE NOTE:** This is currently a WIP and was started on 1/4/2026.
 If you click a link and it doesn't work or is blank, that is because this project is still being worked on.